bsalehe/Bioinformatics-projects/Previous-projects/genome_annotation_lactic_acid_bacteria/docs/README.md

 Project title: Selection of starters for and stabilisation of flavour-enhancing process in lafun production by lactic acid bacteria

-Project Co PIs: Dr Colette Fagan, and Dr Kimon Andreas Karatzas Hafiz
+Project Co PIs: Abosede Fawole, Dr Colette Fagan, and Dr Kimon Andreas Karatzas

 Schools: Food Biosciences